ASRAAM: Royal Air Force

 On 14 December 2021, a RAF Typhoon operating against Islamic State in southern Syria shot down a hostile drone with an ASRAAM missile.
 This was the first time the British military had shot down an enemy aircraft since the Falklands War.
+Shortly after the outbreak of the 2026 Iran war in early March 2026, an F-35B of No. 617 Squadron RAF operating from RAF Akrotiri shot down two Iranian drones while operating over Jordan with two ASRAAM missiles.